ucll-scripting/exercises/01-basic-python/04-lists/02-last/explanations.md

 # Assignment

 What would happen if you indexate a list with a negative index?
-Java would throw its hands up in exasperation and throw an exception at you.
+Java would raise its hands in exasperation and throw an exception at you.
 JavaScript would probably do something completely unexpected.
 But what would Python do?